jMuzsik/dancing-turtle-choi/README.md

 - Navigation: as a user I...
   * will land on **Home** by default

+    initial website is home.
+That is what is automatically redirected to when website is reached

   * can navigate to **Campuses** from **Home**

+    There is a box containing Campuses, all in there own clickable box

   * can navigate to **Students** from **Home**

+    There is a box that will open a new box with all student names

   * can navigate to view a **Single Campus** from **Campuses**

+    There is a box that opens when the campus is selected

   * can navigate to view a **Single Student** from **Students**

+    W/in each student you can click the individual student to view a box of info about them

   * can navigate to view a **Single Student** from **Single Campus** (for any student at that campus)

   * can navigate to view that student's **Single Campus** from **Single Student**

 - Views: as a user I...